melvinsevi/melvinsevi_temp_folio/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
+I am Sevi Melvin, a final-year Master of Research student in Mathematics, Vision, Apprentissage (MVA) at ENS Paris-Saclay, renowned for its excellence in machine learning research.
+With a strong academic background in Applied Mathematics and Computer Science, I am deeply passionate about advancing the frontiers of machine learning, particularly in the domains of Computer Vision and multimodal learning.

+My research interests span Generative AI, Diffusion Models, and Large Language Models, and I am driven by a desire to contribute to cutting-edge research in these areas..
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.